Accessor Functions

 LearnAPI.training_labels(model)

-Return the training labels obtained when running model = fit(algorithm, ...) for some algorithm.
+Return the training labels obtained when running model = fit(learner, ...) for some learner.

 See also fit.